RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * `actionMessages` - Enables messages whenever an action has been completed (scheduling question, setting variable, etc.)
 * `enableNext` - Enables the `/next` command that allows the experimenter to skip to the next scheduled question without waiting
 * `messageDelay` - Enables message delay to simulate typing of the bot.
 Can be turned off so that experimenter doesn't have to wait.
+  * Length of delay can be adjusted by changing the parameter `msPerCharacterDelay` (see above)
 * `developer` - For the person writing code.
 Better to keep this at `false` if you are an experimenter